finnhodgkin/learn-phoenix-todo-example/README.md

 Because the todo app's purpose is to display a list of tickable todos, there's no need for individual 'show' pages for each todo.
-To remove this feature the `show` template and controller will need to be deleted.
+To remove this feature the `show` template and controller function will need to go.

 Routers and controllers in Phoenix by default follow RESTful naming conventions ([see the docs here for more information](https://hexdocs.pm/phoenix/routing.html#resources)).

-First remove the `show.html.eex` template file from `lib/ptodos_web/templates/todo`.
+Remove the `show.html.eex` template file from `lib/ptodos_web/templates/todo`.

-Once the template is removed we'll also need to take out the show function from the todo_controller (`lib/ptodos_web/controllers/todo_controller.ex`).
+Once the template is removed you'll also need to take out the show function from the todo_controller (`lib/ptodos_web/controllers/todo_controller.ex`).

 #### Remove all links and redirects to the show route